 How to Exchange your Green Cart

 Various cart sizes are on display at the Richmond Recycling Depot.
 Please note there is a \$25 charge to exchange your cart.
-To change to an alternative size, please contact:
+To change to an alternative size, please call 604-276-4010.

-Environmental Programs 604-276-4010

 New/Replacement Kitchen Containers